ordered-online/products/README.md

-# ordered online menu service
+# ordered online products service

-This django based micro service provides an API to obtain menus from locations.
+This django based micro service provides an API to obtain products from locations.

 ## Technology Stack